 Event: Conservation Burn and Biochar 101 Workshop

-The Sonoma Biochar Initiative and the Sonoma Ecology Center are pleased to announce a Conservation Burn and Biochar Workshop at Circle Bar Ranch.
+The Sonoma Biochar Initiative and the Sonoma Ecology Center are pleased to announce a Conservation Burn and Biochar Workshop at Circle Bar Ranch from 9 A.M. to 1 P.M. on Friday January 26th, 2018.

 These workshops feature both hands-on, in-the-field training and a classroom style component.

-The second session (10 A.M. to 1 P.M.) will include hands-on field training using a pile of vines and vine trimmings.
+The outdoor session (10 A.M. to 1 P.M.) will include hands-on field training using a pile of vines and vine trimmings.

 Workshop proceeds help support programs at the Sonoma Biochar Initiative and the Sonoma Ecology Center.